Joren-Vervoort/Joren-Vervoort/README.md

 Let's connect on [LinkedIn](https://www.linkedin.com/in/vervoort-joren/)

-Ready for a new challenge as a python programmer!
+Ready for a new challenge as a Python programmer!